cloud-parrot/cloud-parrot.github.io/_posts/2020-12-14-Linux-On-Windows10.md

 ![PS2!](/img/winl_3.png)

-After the download finish you can just Launch it.
+After finishing the download you can just Launch it.

 ![PS2!](/img/winl_4.png)